zylonity/3ds-LibTheoraPlayer/Readme.md

 The old 3ds has limited processing power so I do not recomment using 10, but any value between 0 and 7 should be fine.
 (4 is recommended)

 You can also just set the bitrate manually using the `-b:v` flag.
 (Somewhere around 500k is recomended)

-You can place your generated videos in the `/videos` directory on your sd card, if it doesn't exist, create it.

 ## Usage
 TODO